Gouravlamba/TradeTech-CryptoTrakerApp/README.md

 ![TradeTech Logo](assets/logo1.png)
 ## it is an app that use for finding and analying the insides of the clients
 ## if you want to build your communication is very farter and easer then you can use it
+## it is the way of developing projcts using this framework